-While the previous list of signs and symptoms gives you an idea of how diabetic neuropathy effects the body, there are additional complications that have been associated with the disease process.
+While the previous list of signs and symptoms gives you an idea of how diabetic neuropathy affects the body, there are additional complications that have been associated with the disease process.
 Unfortunately, many of these complications can be relatively severe.
 In the advanced stages of diabetic neuropathy, the condition can create a loss of feeling throughout the lower extremities.
 As a result, some people develop an infection without even knowing it’s present.
-Depending on how far this infection progresses before its noticed dictates if an amputation is the best line of treatment.
+Depending on how far this infection progresses before its noticed dictates if amputation is the best line of treatment.
 However, it is more common for deformities of the joints of the feet and knees to develop before an amputation is required.
-Due to the interference with the nervous system, diabetic neuropathy has been associated with a decreased ability to notice an abnormally low blood sugar.
-Typically, a person will be aware of the symptoms of a lowered blood sugar and make the proper changes to improve it.
-However, suffers of diabetic neuropathy often fail to receive the proper message, sometimes leading to death.
-In addition to these serious complications, suffers of diabetic neuropathy have noticed an increased incidence of urinary tract infections, dizziness, difficulty eating, and generalized nausea.
+Due to the interference with the nervous system, diabetic neuropathy has been associated with a decreased ability to notice abnormally low blood sugar.
+Typically, a person will be aware of the symptoms of lowered blood sugar and make the proper changes to improve it.
+However, suffers from diabetic neuropathy often fail to receive the proper message, sometimes leading to death.
+In addition to these serious complications, suffers from diabetic neuropathy have noticed an increased incidence of urinary tract infections, dizziness, difficulty eating, and generalized nausea.

 Tests for Diabetic Neuropathy

 The tests for diabetic neuropathy range from a simple physical exam to extensive diagnostic testing.
-Often the symptoms that patients present with can be a tell tail sign of the presence of diabetic neuropathy.
+Often the symptoms that patients present with can be a tell-tale sign of the presence of diabetic neuropathy.
 If our doctors at the CLINIC NAME* are unable to perform the testing required, we are always able to refer you for additional testing.
 The following are some of the tests and procedures that are often performed to confirm the presence of diabetic neuropathy.

 At our office, we will typically begin with a physical exam.
-This exam is aimed at testing some of the muscles and sensations that are often effected by the nerve damage associated with diabetic neuropathy.
+This exam is aimed at testing some of the muscles and sensations that are often affected by the nerve damage associated with diabetic neuropathy.
 We will begin by testing your reflexes, primarily throughout your legs and lower extremity.
 Further examination will include; looking for changes in skin texture or color, evaluating blood pressure when moving from sitting to standing, and examining for any loss of feeling throughout the legs and feet.

 Following the physical examination, if our doctors are still unsure of whether diabetic neuropathy is present or not, we may refer you for additional testing.
 Typical diagnostic testing for diabetic neuropathy includes; an EMG or NMG which are essential for evaluating proper muscle and nerve function respectively.